debascoguy/Http-Manager/README.md

     var_dump($route);

-    /** Feel free to use https://github.com/debascoguy/Di For Autowiring your classes/Methods/Function  */
+    /** Feel free to use https://github.com/debascoguy/Di For Autowiring(that is, Injecting) your classes/Methods/Function Dependencies... */

 } catch (Exception $e) {